simolus3/drift/README.md

 -----

 The `sqlparser` directory contains an sql parser and static analyzer, written in pure Dart.
-At the moment, it can only parse a small subset of sqlite, but most select statements are supported.
-It hasn't been published yet as it's very experimental.
+At the moment, it can only parse a subset of sqlite, but most select statements are supported.